Content

 In the cross-section, you can see the structure of a bicycle tire well, here once with puncture protection (right, red insert) and once without (left).
 Image © Pirelli

-Every bicycle tire rolls on a rubber layer, and for e-bike tires, this layer – the tread – is often particularly thick.
-This way, the tire is not cut or punctured too quickly despite the higher overall weight of the bike.
+Every bicycle tire rolls on a rubber layer, and with e-bike tires, this layer – the tread – is often particularly thick.
+This way, the tire is not cut or punctured too quickly despite the higher total weight of the bike.
 More material also means that the tire has a greater mileage before it is worn out and needs to be replaced.

-E-bike tires are therefore overall thicker, which makes them more durable.
+E-bike tires are therefore thicker overall, which makes them more durable.
 On the other hand, the tires weigh more than other bicycle tires for this reason.

-The rubber compound from which the outer skin of a tire is made has a huge impact on the bike's riding characteristics.
-There are harder and softer “compounds” (English for “mixture”), the harder the outer part of the tire is, the faster the bike becomes, as the wheels roll better.
+The rubber compound from which the outer skin of a tire is made has a significant impact on the bike's riding characteristics.
+There are harder and softer “compounds” (English for “mix”), the harder the exterior of the tire is, the faster the bike becomes, as the wheels roll better.
 However, it becomes more slippery.

-A softer rubber compound It adheres well to the road, giving you more grip.
-The bike is less efficient, which means for an e-bike: You won't get as far on a single battery charge.
-However, it remains stable in curves, on wet roads, or during sudden braking maneuvers, it doesn't break away or slip.
-The "braking maneuvers" are an important keyword, by the way!
-If the tire adheres well to the road, the bike also brakes much more safely, which is absolutely essential at high speeds!
-You probably already guessed it... with an e-bike or pedelec, stability is always prioritized, even if it means losing a few watts of power.
+A softer rubber mix sticks well to the road, giving you more grip.
+The bike is less efficient, which means with an e-bike: you won't get as far on a single battery charge.
+However, it remains stable in curves, on wet roads, or during sudden braking maneuvers, it doesn't break away or skid.
+The “braking maneuvers” are an important keyword, by the way!
+If the tire sticks well to the road, the bike also brakes much more safely, at high speed it is absolutely indispensable!
+You probably already guessed it... with e-bikes or pedelecs, stability is always prioritized, even if that means losing a few watts of power.

 The carcass – the safety net